-7. The nine recommendations delivered by the CCNR refer to type approval in accordance with the European directive on Marine equipment (Directive 2014/90/EU, which replaced Directive 96/98/EC).
+67. The nine recommendations delivered by the CCNR refer to type approval in accordance with the European directive on Marine equipment (Directive 2014/90/EU, which replaced Directive 96/98/EC).
 This reference had been proposed in the informal document INF.23 of the thirtieth session by Belgium and the Netherlands.
 The ADN Safety Committee wanted European directive 2014/90/EU to be mentioned only as an example.

-8. In practice, the systems typically come with a type approval certificate as per the IMO Circular MSC/Circ.1270.
+78. In practice, the systems typically come with a type approval certificate as per the IMO Circular MSC/Circ.1270.
 Moreover, references to IMO publications may already be found in ES-TRIN (for example article 13.05(14)) and in ADN (9.2.0.94.4).
+During the August 2017 session, the Safety Committee requested a neutral wording for new fire extinguishing provisions as some ADN member states as non EU-member states could have problems with EU-provisions.

-9. Consequently it would seem appropriate to refer to the IMO Circular MSC/Circ.
-1270 for the type approval of fire-fighting systems using a dry aerosol-forming extinguishing agent.
+89. Consequently it would seem appropriate to refer to the IMO Circular MSC/Circ.
+1270 for the type approval of fire-fighting systems using a dry aerosol-forming extinguishing agent only as a non-binding example in a footnote.
 This solution is reflected in the proposed amendment in Part V of this communication.

 V. Proposed amendments